 - Build steps at the side (studio) door

-- Paint the back doors of the studio
+- Paint the exterior of the doors

 Addicted 2 Decorating is where I share my DIY and decorating journey as I remodel and decorate the 1948 fixer upper that my husband, Matt, and I bought in 2013.
 Matt has M.S. and is unable to do physical work, so I do the majority of the work on the house by myself.
 You can learn more about me here.